dmaring/holbertonschool-zero_day/README.md

-This repo is to hold the classwork assigned for day zero at Holberton School.
+# Holberton Day Zero
+### This project is to practice learning vagrant, emacs, and vi.

 What is a virtual machine
 In computing, a virtual machine (VM) is an emulation of a computer system.